What Is a Variable Interest Rate & How Does It Work?

 Pros

-If the interest rate decreases, repayments may decrease too (depending on the loan structure).
+If the interest rate decreases, repayments may also decrease depending on the structure of the loan.

-Some variable home loans may include features like redraw or offset accounts, depending on the product.
+Some variable home loans may include features such as redraw or offset accounts, depending on the product.

 Cons